Risks, mined waters slow rush to extract grains from Ukraine – KION546

 Associated Press

 Shipping companies are not rushing to export millions of tons of trapped grain out of Ukraine, despite a breakthrough deal to provide safe corridors through the Black Sea.
-That is because the waters are mined, ship owners are still assessing the risks and many still have questions over how the deal will unfold.
+That is because explosive mines are drifting in the waters, ship owners are assessing the risks and many still have questions over how the deal will unfold.

 The complexities of the agreement have set off a slow, cautious start, but it’s only good for 120 days — and the clock began ticking last week.